Transparency in the Charity Sector

 Should I use your score exclusively to determine if I should support a charity?

-We believe our score will dramatically improve the quantity and especially the quality of information available to givers in a user-friendly format.
+We believe our score will dramatically improve the quantity and especially the quality of information available to givers.
 Our score provides clear, objective, and reliable assessments of the transparency of charities.
 By using our score, givers can be confident that in supporting those charities scored highly by Altruism, they will be supporting organizations that committed to communicating externally their projects, results and financials.
 We do not recommend using our score as the only factor in deciding whether to support a particular organization.
 Givers should also seek out additional information from charities directly.

 What is your score scale?